OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 publishers require molecular sequences used in studies to be deposited in Genbank, (3) every Genbank deposit is annotated with a taxon from NCBI taxonomy.
 The NCBI taxonomy therefore forms the nucleus of OTT.
-The particular version of OTT described below (OTT 2.10) was downloaded on [date], but we have retrieved a fresh version with every OTT build.
+The particular version of NCBI taxonomy used in the OTT assembly described below (OTT 2.10) was downloaded on [date], but we have retrieved a fresh version with every OTT build.

 *GBIF backbone taxonomy.*  The NCBI taxonomy has only [NNN] species